-Students complete written exams when they are prepared for them.
-The language exams and written qualifying exams are taken before the Dissertation Proposal is examined.
+Students complete written exams when they are prepared for them, rather than at a predetermined time.
+The language exams and written qualifying exams are to be taken before the Dissertation Proposal is examined.

 The statute of limitations is five years to ABD and nine years to completion of the degree.